Dysfunctional uterine bleeding (DUB) is an abnormal bleeding from the vagina that is due to changes in hormonal level.

 •Tenderness and dryness of the vagina

-A woman may feel tired or have fatigue if she is loses too much blood over time.
+A woman may feel tired or have fatigue if she is losing too much blood over time.
 This is a symptom of anemia.

 The health care provider will do a pelvic examination and may perform a Pap smear.
 Tests that may be done include: